In this Issue

 Just last week, we were honored to witness a pair of Western Bluebirds feeding their newly hatched nestlings.
 Every 10 minutes or so, we saw them bring insects from the nearby fields and wild areas, feeding their young and providing pest insect control for the farm.

-Other projects we have been working on include (see links to the left):
+Other projects we have been working on include:

 - Protecting Native Ecosystems.
 We are ramping up our national policy work to ensure the organic label protects Native Ecosystems.